cms-opendata-workshop/workshopqcd-2024-lesson-git/episodes/04-exercises.md

 :::::::::::::::: solution

 Git has created a new directory with the chosen name.
-Move to it and check the remote.
+First, move to it and then check the remote.

 ```bash
 cd git-example-friend/